Less is More: Towards Simple Graph Contrastive Learning: Introduction

 However, beyond aggregating features across nodes, an alternative way to mitigate noise is to generate multiple feature representations for the same node.
 Our strategy is motivated by the observation that: cancellation is stronger in the sum of two vectors when they are less correlated.
 The key, therefore, is to construct diverse feature views such that their associated ``noise'' is preferably less correlated.
 For graph-structured data, two natural sources arise: the original node features independent of the graph topology and the embeddings from aggregating over the graph structure.
 We hope that their respective noises, termed \emph{feature noise} and \emph{structural noise}, are weakly correlated for cancellation.

 From the above intuition, an embarrassingly \emph{simple} GCL model is readily available: we use \emph{only} a \emph{GCN} and an \emph{MLP} as view-generation encoders.
-The GCN captures structural features together with their inherent structural noise, while the MLP isolates node feature noise, yielding two complementary views for contrastive learning.
+We emphasize that our novelty lies not in merely combining existing architectures (i.e., GCN and MLP), but in uncovering a novel underlying principle for GCL: when feature noise and structural noise are weakly correlated, their contrastive interaction (and simple linear fusion) yields stronger noise mitigation.
+Therefore, our design goal is to construct two views whose noise components are as uncorrelated as possible.
+The GCN-MLP architecture is a simple yet effective instantiation of this principle, where the GCN captures structural features together with their inherent structural noise, while the MLP isolates node feature noise, yielding two complementary views for contrastive learning.
 This GCN-MLP model requires neither data augmentation nor negative sampling, and it can be applied to any graph dataset.
 The approach has notable advantages in heterophilic settings, where original features and graph structure are less correlated.
 We refer to it as ``simple'' due to its minimal and transparent design.
 As a preview, its effectiveness on certain datasets is demonstrated in \cref{fig:complexity}, while more studies can be found in the main text.

 Our main contributions are as follows: \begin{itemize}

 \item We propose an augmentation-free GCL model that is simple, flexible, and efficient.
 We provide the theoretical justification for our choice of contrasting views, which further explains the model’s simplicity and robustness.